openshift-labs/learn-katacoda/introduction/using-metrics/finish.md

 Congratulations!
-You just finished learning the basics of how to get started with the OpenShift Container Platform.
+You just finished learning the basics on OpenShift Container Platform metrics and HorizontalPodAutoscaler.
 Feels good doesn't it?

 ## What's next?